fastfloat/fast_float/README.md

 to determine whether we allow the fixed point and scientific notation respectively.
 The default is  `fast_float::chars_format::general` which allows both `fixed` and `scientific`.

 We support Visual Studio, macOS, Linux, freeBSD.
+We support big and little endian.
+We support 32-bit and 64-bit systems.

 ## Relation With Other Work